failattu/ggj15/readme.md

 This is our GGJ15 project.

+Strange round beasts are about to enroach on your glorious country!
+Your bitter rivaling neighbour has agreed to a tenuous defensive pact against the common threat, but screw those guys.
+You're not about to spend any more of your state budget to help them than is absolutely necessary.
+If they are left incapable of defending themselves properly, surely the cornerless aliens will be content with conquering your rival only...

+Two player game that forces you to play Co-op while also competing against each other in a race of depleting resources.

+Controls with WAD and <^>
-You can play this game at http://sirkesalo.com/ggj15

-To play locally just click index.html and you are playing.
+You can play this game at http://sirkesalo.com/ggj15 To play locally in your browser, just use index.html.

 Developed using enchant.js

-Two player game that forces you to play Co-op while versus.

-Movement WAD and <^>